-The principle difference between natural and lab grown diamonds is in the way that they come into being.
+The principal difference between natural and lab grown diamonds is in the way that they come into being.
 While natural diamonds occurred under natural forces deep within the earth millions of years ago, lab grown stones are created in factories, combining the required raw materials using machinery that can simulate the extreme temperatures and pressures necessary.
 New methods and techniques for the manufacture of lab grown diamonds continue to emerge, allowing finer quality stones to be produced more easily and at less expense.
 In recent years the creation of diamonds suitable for jewellery via chemical vapour deposition at lower temperatures and very low pressure has revolutionised production, with much lower costs and high quality stones.

 We have recently noticed an increasing interest in lab grown diamonds amongst customers.
 Although a relatively new product, they are rapidly increasing in availability and are being heavily marketed to price-conscious and ethically aware consumers.
 This appears to be a long-term trend rather than a short-term fashion and we have widened our network of diamond suppliers to enable us to offer lab-grown stones in addition to our natural diamond collections.
 When researching these products one of the things our jewellers and gemmologists have noticed is how much the information available to the public is dominated by the vested interests of the company supplying the information, weighted towards natural or lab grown diamonds as required.
 Although traditionally a stockist of natural diamonds we have tried to keep an open mind and balance the ‘pros and cons’ of the two products against each other as we consider the various aspects that may lead you to choose one over the other.
 Over the next few weeks our blogs will explore the ecological, humanitarian and value considerations that may impact upon your choice.

 Found this very interesting and would be interested in